JozefJarosciak/chatgpt-mass-delete-export/README.md

 - Requires being on ChatGPT page to function
 - Batch deletion speed depends on internet connection
+- Export with attachments is slower due to automatic page navigation (5-10 seconds per conversation with files)
 - Export file size limited by available disk space
 - Conversations must be accessible in your account
+- Do not close the popup or navigate away during export

 ## Future Improvements